sherine-k/okd.io/docs/guides/upi-sno.md

 ### Provision VM’s (Optional) - Skip this step if you using bare metal servers

-The use of VM’s is optional , each node could be a bare metal server.
+The use of VM’s is optional, each node could be a bare metal server.
 As I did not have several servers at my disposal I used a NUC (ryzen9 with 32G of RAM) and created 2 VM’s (bootstrap and master/worker)

 I used cockpit (fedora) to validate the network and vm setup (from the scripts).
 Use the virtualization software that you prefer.
 For the okd-svc machine I used the bare metal server and installed fedora 37 (this hosted my 2 VM's)

 The bootstrap server can be shutdown once the master/worker has been fully setup